-Downtown Salt Lake City, like most cities’ downtowns, is a hub for business, arts, entertainment, dining, and nightlife.
+Downtown Salt Lake, like most cities’ downtowns, is a hub for business, arts, entertainment, dining, and nightlife.
 Young professionals are moving to this neighborhood in droves to be close to transit and occupy dozens of new apartment buildings and condos, a hip new restaurant or bar opens seemingly every day, Greenbikes cruise from shop to shop, and exciting events hit the city center night after night.
 But amid all the urban action, historic Temple Square remains the most visited attraction in the city, and views of the venerable Wasatch Mountains can be had from almost every street corner, giving downtown Salt Lake a unique feeling of rootedness and ruggedness.
 When it comes to planning out your day and night downtown, there’s a lot to choose from.
 Here are a few crowd favorites.
-If you're looking for the best food and drink in downtown Salt Lake, look here.
+Don't miss your chance to check some of the best food and drink in downtown Salt Lake.

 Note: If any of the following events are happening during your visit to downtown Salt Lake, definitely check them out: Twilight Concert Series, Craft Lake City, Utah Arts Festival, Gallery Stroll, Downtown Dine O’ Round, Utah Pride Parade, Utah Beer Festival.

 City Creek Shopping CenterBack to Top of List